-While preparing a pair of foresight workshops for a new consulting client, I came across what on face value is a blatant challenge to one of our five Vectors of Change: Diversity.
+While preparing a pair of foresight workshops for a new consulting client, I came across what on face value is a blatant challenge to one of my five Vectors of Change: diversity.

 Is this the exception that proves the rule or a challenge to the very principle behind it?